Why The Follow-Up Process Matters

-The follow-up process provides accountability and transparency for City Council and the public by reporting on the status of the implementation of the Auditor General’s recommendations.
+The follow-up process provides accountability and transparency for City Council and the public by reporting on the status of the implementation of the Auditor General’s recommendations and the intended benefits.

 The financial benefits identified in this follow-up cycle are estimated at $14 million.
 This includes $12.9 million from improvements in protecting revenue from fare evasion at the Toronto Transit Commission (TTC), $817,000 from better contract management of telecommunication contracts at the Toronto Parking Authority (TPA), $140,000 from recovering overpayments, and $124,000 from improved controls on utility payments.